mvanduijker/laravel-mercure-broadcaster/README.md

 Make sure you have installed [Mercure](https://github.com/dunglas/mercure) and have it running.
 Check their docs how to do it.
 (It's pretty easy)

-Install the Package via Composer:
+Install the package via Composer:
 ```
 composer require mvanduijker/laravel-mercure-broadcaster
 ```